Tailored Programs for Struggling Writers

 As a parent, you’ve likely seen your child struggle off and on, but many times they’ve been able to pull their way through assignments, and you know that writing takes a long time to master, so you weren’t worried…until now.

 Something has shifted, and all of a sudden an “acceptable” level of struggle has turned into a problem — grade slippage, troubling teacher comments — and alongside all of this, you ache the most to see your child’s growing frustration and worse, diminishment in their belief of their capabilities.
 Something is happening to their self-esteem, and you don’t know what to do.

 If you get nothing more from reading this web site, I hope you receive this message: Your child is not alone.
 So many students don’t respond fully to the “writing prompt-edit-finalize” method of teaching writing that is standard in schools.
 This is because the standard method has a big “gap.”
 More often than not, the very first step that makes anything worthwhile gets skipped: identifying why writing about that particular subject matters to a student in the first place.

 Making a personal connection to literature and history is a skill.
-Some kids get it on their own, but many need help to develop it.
+Some students get it on their own, but many need help to develop it.
 Because….

 When Things Matter to Students, They are More Willing to Enter Vulnerable Territory

 Learning new skills is hard, and being in that “not knowing” place just gets harder as we get older.
 As students go up in grades, so does the pressure to get things right — along with all of those teenager things that start happening, like hormones and peer pressure.
 All of these make it feel even worse to admit vulnerability.